matwilso/maml_numpy/README.md

 ### Introduction

 Model-Agnostic Meta-Learning is a gradient based meta-learning algorithm.
-For an overview, see a blog post from the author on meta-learning ([here](https://bair.berkeley.edu/blog/2017/07/18/learning-to-learn/)).
+For an overview of meta-learning, see a blog post from the author [here](https://bair.berkeley.edu/blog/2017/07/18/learning-to-learn/).
-But basically meta-learning tries to solve the problem of being able to learn quickly by better incorporating past information, and the goal is to solve problems like few-shot learning.
-Given a training set with many examples, learn a good model so that you can quickly learn a new class and be able to distinguish it from other clases.
+Basically meta-learning tries to solve the problem of being able to learn quickly on new tasks by better incorporating past information from previous tasks.
+It has some similar motivations to transfer learning, but better incentivizes for quick adaptation, for example one-shot learning: given a single instance of, for example, a Segway, be able to distinguish Segways from other objects in new images.

 As opposed to other meta-learning techniques that use RNNs, MAML only uses feed-forward networks and gradient descent.
 The interesting thing is how it sets up the gradient descent scheme to optimize the network for efficient fine-tuning on the meta-test set.

+TODO: equation of gradient descent

+In standard neural network training, we use gradient-descent and backprop.

+MAML
+assumes that you will use this same method to

 MAML assumes that you are going to use gradient-descent step (normal neural network training) to fine-tune on the meta-test set, and it builds this into the training and meta optimization.